About this guide

 Some people are bullied because of the way they look.

 It is important to remember that what people say about you doesn’t matter as long as you are happy with yourself.
-Your doctor or nurse can help you if you think you need help to be healthier or if you are feeling low or depressed because of the way you look.

 Keeping it going